stonemjs/docs/src/docs/architecture/middleware.md

 There are two ways to register middleware:

-- **Declarative API** — via decorators on class-based middleware
+- **Declarative API**, via decorators on class-based middleware
-- **Imperative API** — via the blueprint, using namespace keys and metadata
+- **Imperative API**, via the blueprint, using namespace keys and metadata

 ::: code-tabs#declarative-imperative
 @tab:active Declarative